 Conditions that require your attention are listed at the top of the Clusters page.
 You can also set up watches to alert you when the status of your cluster changes.
-To learn how, see Watch Your Cluster Health.
+To learn how, see Watching the status of an Elasticsearch cluster.

 Not sure what a chart is showing?
 Click the info button for a description of the metrics.